Long Yun: Return to Beijing

-Long Yun went back to Yunnan in 1950, after the establishment of the People's Republic.
-By inviting him back, the Communists were acting on the principle of the enemy of my enemy is my friend.
-Long Yun was not only reinstalled as Governor but awarded several high-ranking positions such as member of the Chinese People's Political Consultative Conference and the Standing Committee of the National People's Congress.
-He also became vice-chairman of the National Defense Committee and vice-chairman of the Administrative Council of Southwestern China.
+After the establishment of the Central People's Government of the People's Republic of China on October 1, 1949, Long was appointed as a Member of the Central People's Government.

+On June 28, 1950, he became a Vice Chairman of the Southwest Military and Administrative Commission.
+In early 1953, his position was re-designated as Vice Chairman of the Southwest Administrative Commission.

+In September 1954, Long was appointed as a Vice Chairman of the National Defense Council, which was chaired by Mao Zedong.
+He served alongside senior Communist Party leaders such as Zhu De, Lin Biao, He Long, Peng Dehuai, Chen Yi, Deng Xiaoping, and Ye Jianying.
 In 1956, he visited Eastern European countries such as the Soviet Union, Romania, Czechoslovakia, Yugoslavia and others.
+However, he was removed from this position in 1958.

+In 1959, he was once again elected as a member of the Standing Committee of the Chinese People's Political Consultative Conference.

+On June 27, 1962, Long died in Beijing due to acute myocardial infarction.

+Long was buried in Babaoshan Revolutionary Cemetery in grave number 81.

 Anti-Rightist movement

 Later, during the Anti-Rightist Movement, Long Yun was labeled a rightist because of his criticism of Chinese foreign aid policy.
-He maintained that if the living standard in the Soviet Union was so high that many ordinary workers could own their own car, then the responsibility for foreign aid should fall on the Soviet Union and not on China, since the Chinese economy was much less advanced than that of the Soviet Union because it was still recovering from wars.
+He maintained that if the living standard in the Soviet Union was so high that many ordinary workers could own their own car, the responsibility for foreign aid should fall on the Soviet Union, not China, since the Chinese economy was much less advanced than that of the Soviet Union since China was still recovering from wars.

 Long Yun refused to change his view and openly complained of his treatment for telling the truth.

-Ultimately, on the day following his death in 1962, the Chinese government formally declared that he was not a rightist and was thus partially "rehabilitated".
+Ultimately, on the day following his death in 1962, the Chinese government formally declared that he was not a rightist and was thus partially "rehabilitated."
 In July 1980, nearly two decades after his death, he was finally fully "rehabilitated" in accordance with the Chinese government's policy of admitting the Anti-Rightist Movement had been wrong.